6 TECHNOLOGIES CATCHING OUR EYE

 What could it do?
 Basically anything.
 Most electronics can be reconfigured to have some sort of function that requires internet access and then the functionalities, since they are internet-based, can be interconnected as well.

 Where have I seen it?
 Yes.
 The coolest thing to me is Samsung’s new fridge where you can write on the screen and it updates directly to your phone, Alexa, ATM

 What’s the catch?
 One problem is in relation to larger companies who have personal intranets.
 Many companies have to introduce policies in regards to BYOD (bring your own devices).
 The main problem is security because more devices connected to the secured intranet are just more points of vulnerability and ways for hackers to infiltrate the system/database.

-Alright that’s what I’ve got for yall for this one.
-Now I want to know what you guys think?
-Do you agree or disagree with any of my thoughts here?
-Is there anything new in the tech world you want me to give you my thoughts on?
-Let me know here or contact me Mike Cashion at email@example.com
+Alright that’s what I’ve got for y’all for this one.
+Do you agree or disagree with what Richard and I discussed here?
+Is there anything new in the tech world you want Richard to comment on?
+We want to know what you guys think!